Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Let's fix this.
 Open Copilot Chat and Copy/Paste the following and place your cursor after `tests should match `:

     ```md
-    Generate all unit test scenarios for #selection and the tests should match the style in <---- Place your cursor here
+    Generate all unit test scenarios for #selection and the tests should match the style in #file:PlanesControllerTests.cs.
 Use the existing list of planes for test data
     ```

+> [!NOTE]
+> When copy/posting the `#file:PlanesControllerTests.cs`, it will not work.
+You will need to select the file again from the pop-up window, like in the previous step.

+- First remove `#file:PlanesControllerTests.cs` and keep your cursor at the same position.

-- Delete `<---- Place your cursor here`, and type `#file` in the chat window and press Enter.
+- Next, type `#file` in the chat window and press Enter.

 <img src="../../Images/Screenshot-GetById-File.png" width="600">